Johnr24/20250415_telegram2printer/README.md

 ## 📜 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+Additionally, this project is a signatory of the [Pride Flag Covenant](https://github.com/Pride-Flag-Covenant/The-Pride-Flag-Convenant).
+We stand in solidarity with the LGBTQ+ community. 🏳️‍🌈